 Ry Faraola

-Ry Faraola is a graphic designer and typographer based in London whose practice interrogates the relationship between design, power, and class consciousness.
-Currently completing an MA in Visual Communication at the Royal College of Art, with additional training in type design from Letterform Archive's Type West program, Faraola combines formal design expertise with critical theory and satirical intervention.
-Working across typography, printmaking, publishing, and participatory objects, Faraola uses humor and irony as critical tools to expose the contradictions embedded in contemporary design culture.
+Ry Faraola is a graphic designer, typographer and artist based in London whose practice interrogates the relationship between design, power, and class consciousness.
+Working across typography, graphic design, publishing, and participatory objects, Faraola uses humor and irony as critical tools to expose the contradictions embedded in contemporary design culture.

 Email